Chapter 6: A Gift from God

-Lenny was seventeen when he built the small, fibro cottage that he and his wife had lived in ever since.
-It was simple but well cared for and had a lovely, unpretentious garden around the house.
+At seventeen, Lenny built the small, fibro cottage that he and his wife had lived in ever since.
+It was simple but well cared for, and had a lovely, unpretentious garden around the house.
 It also had an orchard with enough fruit trees for making jam.
 The bottom of the orchard was home to several hens which provided eggs.
 Next to the orchard was a large vegetable patch which had fed the family for a few decades.
-The house was a few streets away from Farkas, although they had not crossed paths.
-All in all, Lenny and his wife had a relatively smooth life avoiding many of the difficulties of their neighbours, probably, because of their unambitious and genuine approach to everyday life.
+The house was a few streets away from Farkas, although the two neighbours had not crossed paths.
+All in all, Lenny and his wife had a relatively smooth life, avoiding many of the difficulties of their neighbours, probably because of their unambitious and genuine approach to everyday life.
 However, all of this changed a few days ago.

-They were now sitting in the country hospital, anxious and weary with nerves on edge, waiting to see what would happen to Maria, their sixteen-year-old daughter.
+They were now sitting in the country hospital; anxious and weary.
+With nerves on edge, they were waiting to see what would happen to Maria, their sixteen-year-old daughter.
 She had been in intensive care for three days.
-The unthinkable had happened and Maria was hit by the school bus which took her on her daily trek along the long, winding coastal road to the closest town which was big enough for a high school.
+The unthinkable had happened and Maria was hit by the school bus on its daily trek along the long, winding coastal road.
 Her parent’s only consolation was that Maria had become immediately unconscious and so they felt she was not in pain.

-“I am so sorry.”
-The doctor-in-charge summoned all his professional training as he came into the hospital room, “I do not think Maria will live past this evening.
+“I am so sorry,” said the doctor-in-charge, summoning all his professional training as he came into the hospital room.
+“I do not think Maria will live past this evening.
 It is probably best to say your goodbyes.”

 Maria had almost completely transitioned to the Homeland.
 As her parents had hoped, she felt no pain at all.
 In fact, she was quite at peace and her only concern was the thought that her parents might not be as excited about her leaving as she was.